jackmoore/colorbox/README.md

 ### Version 1.3.18 - October 07 2011
 Files Changed:jquery.colorbox.js/jquery.colorbox-min.js, colorbox.css (all) and example 1's controls.png

-* Fixed a regression where Flash content displayed in ColorBox would be reloaded if the browser window was resized.
+* Fixed a regression where Flash content displayed in Colorbox would be reloaded if the browser window was resized.
-* Added safety check to make sure that ColorBox's markup is only added to the DOM a single time, even if $.colorbox.init() is called multiple times.
-This will allow site owners to manually initialize ColorBox if they need it before the DOM has finished loading.
+* Added safety check to make sure that Colorbox's markup is only added to the DOM a single time, even if $.colorbox.init() is called multiple times.
+This will allow site owners to manually initialize Colorbox if they need it before the DOM has finished loading.
 * Updated the example index.html files to be HTML5 compliant.
 * Changed the slideshow behavior so that it immediately moves to the next slide when the slideshow is started.
 * Minor regex bugfix to allow automatic detection of image URLs that include fragments.